YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 ## Note-2 Extension of contraction morphism
 ---

-This note will study the extension problem for contraction morphism.
+This note will study the extension problem for the contraction morphism.
 The most difficult part of Kahler MMP is the construction of contraction morphism.
-The extension of contraction morphism says if we have contraction on the central fiber, then we also have the contraction for the relative MMP.
+The extension of contraction morphism says that if we have contraction on the central fiber, then we also have contraction for the relative MMP.

 Fujiki's blowing down theorem will be the main tool that we use in the construction of the extension of contraction.
 We will package the Fujiki blowing theorem in [DH24, Theorem 1.1 and Theorem 5.8] which are more suitable for the Kaehler minimal model program.